What Goes into a SXSW Interactive Finalist

 We are thrilled to announce that CareCycle Navigator, a web application we developed, is a SXSW Interactive Innovation Award finalist.
 This article will explore the technologies we used to build CareCycle Navigator, why we chose them, and what made them successful.

 About CareCycle Navigator

 The application predicts which chronically ill patients in a population are at the greatest risk for impending health problems and gives remote clinicians a structured way to intervene and prevent costly health events.
 The application makes “connected patient” management a scalable reality and functions as an early warning system for chronic illness exacerbations.
-For a further overview of the project, check out our project page, or the CareCycle announcement page.
+For a further overview of the project, check out our project page.
 And now on to the tech talk.

 CareCycle Navigator’s front end is built with AngularJS - which includes routing, templating, and API access.
 More than any other technology we used, AngularJS enabled and shaped the structure of the application.

 The main feature of AngularJS is two way data-binding.
 Historically, we’ve relied heavily on jQuery for client-side functionality.
 While an awesome project, it alone does not provide the structure a large application like CareCycle Navigator needs.
 There are pages with dozens of computed fields that all update as the user makes changes.
 AngularJS saved an incalculable amount of time in crafting these pages by guaranteeing that the DOM stayed in sync with the application state.
 Anyone on the team could tell you how often we joked about the time it would have taken to develop a given component without AngularJS’s data-binding.

 After we made the decision to go with AngularJS, we got a ton of useful features almost for free.
 Easy form validation, simple REST API integration, client-side routing, testability, and maintainability.